zeromind-xyz/how-to-get-interviews/rules/get-interview.md

 Job hunting is similar to sales.
 You're selling your ability to create value - to companies.
 The best strategy is to bypass the direct application process by convincing a hiring manager / engineer directly that you're worth interviewing.

-The "Hiring process" we covered in the previous chapter is the steps a company takes to hire a candidate.
-This is the process to get interviews.

 The rest of the playbook will elaborate on the steps outline below:

 A. **Find & qualify companies**.